 Since bonds are fixed-income assets, meaning they pay the same guaranteed amount for months or years, they may not keep up with inflation.
 And that means in an inflationary period, many people rush to sell off bonds, further encouraging a greater loss for remaining bondholders.

-The best place to invest to hedge against inflation is the stock market.
+The best way to hedge against inflation is investing in the stock market.
 That’s because generally, the stock market tends to outpace inflation, meaning that inflation rises, but the markets will typically rise higher.

 Since the S&P was created in 1957, it has averaged returns of 10.34% per year.
 Adjusted for inflation, that’s a return of 6.5%.
 Not too shabby.

 If you’re into individual stock picking, choosing companies that create necessities can be a smart move.
 As prices rise, people may cast aside non-essential purchases, but they’ll keep buying toilet paper and other household staples.

 When inflation occurs, you’ll have less purchasing power relative to the cost of goods and services.
 And that means you’ll want to keep expenses in check.
 One way to do that is by creating as many fixed-rate payments as possible.

 Variable rates can fluctuate based on market changes.
 So if you have a mortgage or auto loan, try to lock in a lower fixed rate instead.
 You may also want to pay off any outstanding credit card or loan debt that’s set at a variable rate.

 Unfortunately, the interest rates can spike seemingly without notice and will end up costing you a lot more during a time when you’re already hurting.

 The Bottom Line